AnshumanSinghh/DSA/README.md

 # DSA
-Data Structure and Algorithm using Python.
+Data Structure and Algorithm using Python